 The on-board reference is off at power-up by default.
 This allows the use of an external reference if the application requires it.
-The on-board reference can be turned on/off by a userprogrammable internal REF register by setting Bit DB0 high or low (see Table 9).
-Command 1000 is reserved for this internal REF set-up command (see Table 7).
-Table 11 shows the state of the bits in the input shift register corresponds to the mode of operation of the device.
+The on-board reference can be turned on or off by a user-programmable internal REF register by setting Bit DB0 high or low (see Table 9).
+Command 1000 is reserved for setting the internal REF register (see Table 7).
+Table 11 shows how the state of the bits in the input shift register corresponds to the mode of operation of the device.